Cards of Grief

 Cards of Grief is a novel by Jane Yolen published in 1984.

 Plot summary

-Cards of Grief is a novel in which an Earth anthropologist falls in love with a native from a world where grieving is nearly an artform.
+Cards of Grief is a novel in which an anthropologist from Earth falls in love with a native from a world where the custom of grieving is nearly an artform.

 Reception

 Dave Langford reviewed Cards of Grief for White Dwarf #86, and stated that "the secrets and plot turns are merely sad, and Yolen's low, moaning narrative tone makes this not a punch book but a memorable one."